shuoyuanxu/Real-time-Pose-Estimation-and-Dense-Reconstruction-Based-on-DSO-and-MVSNet/README.md

 image:=/cam0/image_raw
 ```
 ### Steps to add a publisher to a exisiting CPP cmake project
+The following sections will utilise the camera states, often referred to as `camToWorld`, as an example to illustrate how to develop such an API.

+> **Note**: For the code related to handling images, please refer to the source code directly.

 1. Define the  to-be-published message in dso_ros/msg/SE3Msg.msg
 ```
 float64[16] camToWorld